apache/fury/README.md

 it's ensured between minor version only.
 Please `versioning` your data by fury major version if you will upgrade fury in the future, see [how to upgrade fury](https://github.com/alipay/fury/blob/main/docs/guide/java_object_graph_guide.md#upgrade-fury) for further details.

-Binary compatibility will be ensured before fury 1.0.
+Binary compatibility will be ensured when fury 1.0 is released.

 ## Security
 Static serialization are secure.
 But dynamic serialization such as fury java/python native serialization supports deserialize unregistered types, which provides more dynamics and flexibility, but also introduce security risks.